Rules

 Falling and Other Hazards

-Some perils occur with some regularity for adventurers.
-A few of the most common are detailed here.
+Some perils occur regularly for adventurers.
+A few common ones are detailed below.

-Falling: Most creatures will take 1d6 damage per 10ft they fall, up to 20d6 maximum.
-Spikes or other hazardous terrain at the bottom will add at least 1d6 to the total.
-A creature that intentionally leaps or skids down in a controlled way makes a DEX or STR/Exert skill check at a difficulty of 7 + 1 for every 10ft; on a success, the effective distance fallen is halved.
+Falling: Most creatures take 1d6 damage per 10 feet fallen, up to a maximum of 20d6.
+Spikes or other hazardous terrain at the bottom add at least 1d6 to the total.
+A creature intentionally leaping or sliding down in a controlled way may attempt a DEX or STR/Exert skill check with a difficulty of 7 + 1 for every 10 feet; on success, the effective distance fallen is halved.

-Suffocation: Creatures fight or act normally without air for one Round per point of Constitution, or 10 Rounds for most NPCs.
-If they don’t move, they quadruple this time.
-Once they run out of air, they must make a Physical save each Round or take 1 HP per HD or level they have.
+Suffocation: Creatures can fight or act without air for one Round per point of Constitution, or 10 Rounds for most NPCs.
+If they remain still, this time quadruples.
+Once they run out of air, they must make a Physical save each Round or take 1 HP per HD or level.

-Starvation: Each day of insufficient food (1 Ration) causes 1 System Strain.
+Starvation: Each day without sufficient food (1 Ration) causes 1 System Strain.
 If you already have maximum system strain, you die.

-Dehydration: Each day of insufficient water (a waterskin’s worth) causes 3 System Strain.
+Dehydration: Each day without enough water (a waterskin’s worth) causes 3 System Strain.
 If you already have maximum system strain, you die.

-Lack of Sleep: Each day of insufficient sleep (8 hours every 24 hours) causes 2 System Strain.
+Lack of Sleep: Each day without sufficient sleep (8 hours every 24 hours) causes 2 System Strain.

-Starvation and Dehydration are ignored so long as the Characters aren’t trying to sleep in a dungeon or stay longer than they paid for.
+Starvation and Dehydration are ignored as long as the Characters aren’t trying to sleep in a dungeon or staying longer than they paid for.

 Overland Travel

-Unless there is an extremely compelling reason to play it out, montage through the geography traveled and arrive at the destination.
-For time-tracking purposes, Characters are able to travel ~18 miles/day.
+Unless there is an extremely compelling reason to play it out, montage through the journey and arrive at the destination.
+For time-tracking purposes, Characters can travel about 18 miles per day.

 Weeks Cost per Character Weeks Cost per Character